Ixam97/CarStatsViewer/README.md

 ![Banner](/docs/banner.png)

 ## Features:
 - View instantaneous power and consumption
 - View details of the current trip
 - Visualizes consumption, speed and state of charge along the trip
 - Visualizes and saves charge curves during a trip

 ## Planned:
 - Estimate range based on the current trip's consumption
 - Save and export trip data for further analysis
 - More performance oriented real time drive stats

-## Installing the app on a car
+## Installing the app on a car:
 Currently the app is not available in the public Play Store.
 This is due to strict requirements by Google what kind of apps are allowed to be installed on cars.
 As of now the App is only available via internal test tracks which are limited to 100 users each.
 Currently there are no free internal test slots in any of the existing forks.

 Once the app has reached a more finished state I will try to reach out to Polestar directly to potentially make it available through them.
 Just like ABRP or the Vivaldi browser which also do not comply with Google's restrictions.